You’ve heard of digital marketing consulting.

 In fact, if you’re only focusing on the two most known (i.e. oldest) channels, you’re missing some pretty big opportunities.

-That’s where a digital marketing consultant comes in.
+That’s where an online marketing consultant comes in.
 They evaluate a brand’s specific audience and match it with the social media channels that represent the biggest opportunities and growth.

 Beyond that, they’ll make recommendations concerning boosted posts and social ads, depending on a businesses’ goals.